Start your Search includes books, articles and more.

 Start your search is powered by EBSCO Discovery Services and combines a variety of library collections, catalogs and databases into a single search experience.

-You can use Start your Search on the Library homepage to search across various book and article databases simultaneously.
-Many article databases, however, aren’t included in that search tool (see more about what’s included).
+You can use UC Library Search on the Library homepage to search across various book and article databases simultaneously.
 To find the best resources for your topic, you might want to go directly to a specific database.

 Find the best database(s) for your research topic: